Xin-jxy/CRC_analysis_shiny/README.md

         }
     }' |gzip > GSE131907_LungTumor_log2TPM.txt.gz `

-**Attention** This script can be used only in serveur and load the whole data sample of GSE131907 may full all the espace with serveur.
-Neverthless this selection of data reduce the saturation of serveur, but for utilization of others,please clean the object after each utilization by using command `rm(list=ls())` and then `.rs.restartR()` in in console.
+**Attention** This script can be used only in serveur and load the whole data sample of GSE131907 may full all the space with server.
+Nevertheless, this selection of data reduces the saturation of serveur, but for utilization of others, please clean the object after each utilization by using the command `rm(list=ls())` and then `.rs.restartR()` in console.

-The data and figure are availiable at repertory`/data/data_cremer_lab/LungT_Covid_XinAnalysis` as well in our serveur.
+The data and figure are available at repertory`/data/data_cremer_lab/LungT_Covid_XinAnalysis` as well in our server.